-You can use this area to submit your work can check for plagiarism, it is checked through the Turn-it-in online.
+You can use this area to submit your work and check for plagiarism, it is checked through the Turn-it-in online.
 Turn-it-in will provide you with a percentage of similarity.
 If you need help reading the percentages an ASA can help you read your score.

 What happens if I am accused of academic misconduct?

-We hope that you will not have to go through this however if you do this timeline, shown below, will guide through the different stages if you are suspected of academic misconduct.
+We hope that you will not have to go through this however if you do this timeline, shown below, will guide you through the different stages if you are suspected of academic misconduct.

 stage 1 – An Accusation of Academic Misconduct

 If the academic member of staff who marks your work suspects it may contain academic misconduct they first have to complete a form with an official allegation.